NU-CEM/Atomistic_Simulation/intro.md

 ## Acknowledgements

-Much of the core ASE content is adapted from the [Open Science with ASE workshop tutorials](https://ase-workshop-2023.github.io/tutorial/) (CC-BY 4.0) developed by Pietro Delugas, Adam Jackson, and Lucy Whalley.
-The Jupyter Book setup is inspired by [MLforMaterials](https://github.com/aronwalsh/MLforMaterials) by Aron Walsh.
+Much of the core ASE content is adapted from the [Open Science with ASE workshop tutorials](https://ase-workshop-2023.github.io/tutorial/) (CC-BY 4.0) developed by Adam Jackson and Lucy Whalley.

-This course is developed at [Northumbria University](https://www.northumbria.ac.uk/).
+This course is developed by Lucy Whalley and James Quirk at [Northumbria University](https://www.northumbria.ac.uk/).